Top 10 Mobile Device Management systems

 2020.
 Microsoft updates its Endpoint Manager with improved macOS support

-Microsoft added number of new features for the Microsoft Endpoint Manager, the company’s unified platform for managing and securing devices in an enterprise environment.
-The service, which combines the features of the Microsoft System Center Configuration Manager with the cloud-based tools of Intune, launched just under a year ago.
-Today’s updates build on the foundation the team created at the time and add improved macOS and iPad support, as well as new tools for connecting mobile devices to on-premises apps and additional productivity tools based on the date the company gathers from the service.
-The company is also making it easier for corporate IT departments to provision devices for employees remotely.
+Microsoft has introduced a variety of fresh enhancements to Microsoft Endpoint Manager, the company's comprehensive platform for managing and securing devices within an enterprise setting.
+This service, which combines the capabilities of Microsoft System Center Configuration Manager with the cloud-based tools of Intune, was launched less than a year ago.
+The latest updates enhance the existing framework and include enhanced support for macOS and iPad, as well as new tools for establishing connections between mobile devices and on-premises applications.
+Additionally, the updates introduce additional productivity tools based on the data collected by the service.
+Moreover, Microsoft has simplified the process for corporate IT departments to remotely provision devices for their employees.

 2020.
 Codeproof offers free MDM for healthcare organizations in response to COVID-19